Thai court ruling adds to mounting pressure on PM Yingluck

 FEARS OF ELECTION DAY VIOLENCE

-Many see both the Constitutional Court and the Election Commission as favoring Yingluck's opponents.
+Many see both the Constitutional Court and the Election Commission as favouring Yingluck's opponents.

 "The pressure will be much more on Yingluck than the Election Commission because the Constitutional Court decision is much more supportive of the (commission)," Thitinan said.